SysIntAu/DPDirectServicesFramework/README.md

 3) If transformation, aggregation etc is required, xslt stylesheet(s) are placed in the services directory, and referenced in the service config.

 #### Assuming your environment variables (hostnames etc) have already beed defined, all that is left is build and deploy. ####

+### Multi-Protocol Gateway ###

+Optionally deploy a multi-tenancy aware Multi-Protocol Gateway to enable service invocation via MQ, SFTP etc, or to provide mediation services to XML consumers that are not SOAP aware.
+The gateway is configuration free - and is created at build-time from the information contained in existing service WSDLs and configuration files.

+### Present an JSON/REST Facade to Your Services ###

+Optionally deploy a fast, lightwieight API gateway to provide a AAA protected JSON/REST API interface to services.
+The API Gateway supports several authentication and authorization schemas, and is readily extensible to integrate in any way you need it to.

+### Build and Deploy ###

+The project provides Maven and Ant build configurations, and may be deployed via a dedicated ant task, or via any script capable of command-line execution.
+See the aligned DPDirect utility project fo details.

 ---------------------------------------------